bigcommerce/dev-docs/markdown/stencil-docs/reference-docs/handlebars-helpers-reference.md

 * `isFirst`
 * `isLast`

-Also, `@index` is exposed as a private variable, and additional private variables may be defined as hash arguments.
+`@index` is exposed as a private variable, and additional private variables may be defined as hash arguments.

 #### Parameters